On the differences between Berg Adders & Puff Adders.

 Sightings of snakes on Table Mountain are rare.
 I don't know how many hundreds of times I have walked Table Mountain over the decades.
 But I can count how many snakes I've seen on it.
 Four.
 A mole snake, cobra, puff adder - and March 2017, berg adder.

 There are about 22 recorded species on Table Mountain.
 It's more likely though that they're seen by Capetonians in their gardens, especially after mountain fires; there are also small ones in shallow Kirstenbosch streams.

 In the last month I've seen three berg adders - in Jonkershoek, Stellenbosch; and on Mont Rochelle, near Franschhoek; and then most recently this one, caught on video high up Kasteelspoort, Table Mountain.
 It looks like it is hunting lizard.

 Initially I thought the type of snake on those last three occasions were young puff adders.
 But after taking more of an interest I notice their markings are subtly different.
-And by comparison, the Berg Adder is a relatively small snake, around 30 - 50 cm in length.
+And by comparison, the Berg Adder, sometimes called a Mountain Adder, is a relatively small snake, around 30 - 50 cm in length.
 (10 - 20 inches.)
 You could almost say cute.